HuntCoinDeveloper/huntcoin/doc/benchmarking.md

 Running
 ---------------------
-After compiling globaltoken-core, the benchmarks can be run with:
+After compiling huntcoin-core, the benchmarks can be run with:

-    src/bench/bench_globaltoken
+    src/bench/bench_huntcoin

 The output will look similar to:
 ```